costajob/costajob.github.io/_posts/coding/2019-12-19-clear-as-the-sun.md

 Coding is similar to writing prose: your code tells a story, the way you'll write it has impacts both on editors, publishers and readers.

 I consider myself a polyglot programmer, nonetheless i just excel in few languages.
-Not all programming languages are the same, you know exactly once you'll grab your favorite, since your story flows like a stream.
+Not all programming languages are the same, you know exactly once you'll grab one that suits you, since your story flows like a stream.

 Indeed i was quite happy when a *big* consultancy company made me an offer.
 I liked the idea to work for a safe employer and upgrade my position on its organization chart.